b4rtt/modularwallets-react-native-sdk/README.md

 ### `createSmartAccount(clientKey: string, clientUrl: string, chain: string, credential: Credential): Promise<SmartAccount>`

 Creates a smart account for the user.
+Returns an object containing:
+- `accountId`: Internal reference ID used by the plugin (not the blockchain address)
+- `address`: The actual blockchain address of the smart account

 ### `sendTransaction(accountId: string, to: string, value: string): Promise<TransactionResult>`

 Sends a transaction from the smart account.
+The `accountId` parameter should be the internal reference ID returned from `createSmartAccount`, not the blockchain address.

+### `releaseCredential(credentialId: string): Promise<boolean>`

+Releases a credential from memory when it's no longer needed.
+Returns `true` if the credential was found and released, `false` otherwise.

+### `releaseAccount(accountId: string): Promise<boolean>`

+Releases an account from memory when it's no longer needed.
+Returns `true` if the account was found and released, `false` otherwise.

 ### `addEventListener(eventName: string, callback: (event: any) => void)`

 Adds an event listener for Circle events.

+## Memory Management

+The SDK stores references to credentials, accounts, and other resources in memory.
+To prevent memory leaks, it's recommended to release these resources when they're no longer needed:

+1. Call `releaseCredential(credentialId)` when you're done with a credential
+2. Call `releaseAccount(accountId)` when you're done with an account

+This is especially important in long-running applications or when creating multiple accounts.

 ## License